Ethical Web Scraping: Best Practices for 2026

 - Link back to original content when displaying online

-1. **Ignoring robots.txt** - This is the first rule of ethical scraping
+- Ignoring robots.txt — the first rule of ethical scraping; weights courts against you

-2. **Scraping personal data without legal basis** - GDPR violations can be expensive
+- Scraping personal data without lawful basis — GDPR fines reach 4% of global revenue

-4. **Scraping behind logins without permission** - May violate ToS and computer fraud laws
+- Scraping behind logins without permission — violates ToS and can invoke the CFAA

 - Check if the site offers an API